CSUChico-CSCI340/CSCI440-Scheduler/README.md

     * This scheduler consists of three queues: a FCFS scheduler for the highest priority tasks and two round robin queues for lower priority tasks.
     * The highest priority is represented with 0, and higher numbers represent lower priorities.
 The scheduler should always check the highest priority queue first.
     * All high priority tasks (priority 0) should run to completion.
 All lower priority tasks (priority 1 and 2) are assigned a time quantum.
 Your implementation should mirror the number of priorities and implementation in Figure 2.
     * Each process maintains an age, which starts at 0 whenever it enters a queue.
 As long as a process stays in the same queue, its age increments over time.
+Age is the mechanism that provides feedback for the scheduler.
     * If a process has not been scheduled for 1000 time cycles, it should be promoted to the next higher-priority queue (its age should be reset to 0 when it is placed in the new queue).
     * In this implementation, once a process is promoted to the highest priority queue (priority 0), it remains there until it is completed.